admica/chicken-controller/README.md

  * Git tree:  https://github.com/admica/chicken-controller.git
     * Clone with `git clone https://github.com/admica/chicken-controller.git`

- ### The only customizations you should need is to update operator.py with your own longitude/latitude and pin numbers for your gpio.
+ ### The only customizations you should need is to update config.txt with your own longitude/latitude/runtimes and pin numbers for your gpio in operator.py.
  ### Drop all files together anywhere you want, then update rc.local to reflect your path.
  ### Test motor up/down scripts to ensure your wiring is correct.
  ### Make sure rc.local loads at startup.